 At NUI Galway, we believe that the best learning takes place when you apply what you learn in a real world context.
 That's why many of our courses include work placements or community projects.

-Specialist modules in Zoology are available in years 2 to 4 of undergraduate degrees in Science GY301, Environmental Science GY308, Marine Science GY310, and Earth and Ocean Sciences GY314.
+Entry to undergraduate courses in Zoology by Irish students is through the CAO route into general Science (GY301).
+Specialist modules in Zoology are also available to students in years 2 to 4 of undergraduate degrees in Environmental Science (GY308), Marine Science (GY310), and Earth and Ocean Sciences (GY314).